jhoerr/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 -------

 The cache of cloudmesh is managed in a mongo db database with various collections.
-However the user does not have to manage thes collections as this is done for the user through cloudmesh.
+However the user does not have to manage the collections as this is done for the user through cloudmesh.
 Before you can use it it mongo does need to be installed.